Wildlife drawing is something I've done since I was a kid.

 I can’t remember a time when I draw animals wasn't a part of my life.

-Whether you have the same goal of doing wildlife drawing for a living.
-Or just want to get better at drawing wildlife, I've got some drawing insights for you.
+If you want to start drawing wildlife, I've got some quick drawing insights for you.

 We'll start with the basics, move on to the nitty-gritty of drawing an animal head, and finish by discussing proportions, facial expressions, and art materials.